-President Trump’s Call Was Appreciated, But ‘Lackluster’ Says Waffle House Hero James Shaw Jr.
+President Trump’s Call Was Appreciated But ‘Lackluster,’ Says Waffle House Hero James Shaw Jr.

 “The conversation was a little lackluster, to be honest with you,” Shaw said.
 “I know he’s very busy with what’s going on in the world, and, like I said, I did this for no recognition at all, so I do thank him for calling me out of his busy schedule.”

 James Shaw Jr. described his conversation with Trump as “brief” and “straight to the point.”
-He revealed that he let the president know that he he was “happy” to hear from him and that he appreciated him taking the time to call.
+He revealed that he let the president know that he was “happy” to hear from him and that he appreciated him taking the time to call.
 Other than noting its brevity, Shaw didn’t elaborate on why he thought the call was “lackluster.”

 James Shaw Jr. was hailed by many as an American hero when he used his bare hands to grab an AR-15 from suspected Waffle House shooter Travis Reinking.
-Four people were killed when the gunman opened fire on the restaurant’s patrons, but police said Shaw’s actions prevented the number of causalities from being much higher.
+Four people were killed when the gunman opened fire on the restaurant’s patrons, but police said Shaw’s actions prevented the number of casualties from being much higher.

 According to the Washington Times, Shaw later admitted that he was just thinking about saving himself when he made the split-second decision to try to wrest the gun away from Reinking.
 He said that he simply saw an opportunity to do something and “pretty much took it.”
 After pulling the gun away from the shooter, Shaw threw it behind a counter.
 The New York Times reported that Shaw was grazed by a bullet, and the hot weapon left him with a second-degree burn on the hand he grabbed it with.